 The information provided on this website does not, and is not intended to, act as legal, financial or credit advice.
 See Lexington Law’s editorial disclosure for more information.

 Have you been evicted in the past, or are you worried about being evicted in the future?
-Though evictions typically stay on your public record for up to seven years, be reassured that they usually won’t show up on your credit reports or directly affect your credit.
+Though evictions typically stay on your public record for up to seven years, they usually won’t show up on your credit reports or directly affect your credit.
 This guide covers how evictions are reported and how you can handle them.

 If the eviction was for a legitimate reason, you can try reaching out to the landlord to work out a private settlement.
 There’s a possibility you can come to a financial agreement to get them to remove the eviction record.
 If the eviction was for an illegitimate reason, you can document all records surrounding the event and petition your local court.